jacquelinekay/jacquelinekay.github.io/_posts/2017-04-06-reflection1.md

 The `reflexpr` proposal, by Matúš Chochlík, Axel Naumann, and David Sankel, introduces several "metaobjects" which are accessed by passing a type to the new `reflexpr` operator.
 I recommend ["Static Reflection in a Nutshell"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0578r0.html) for a brief overview of the design and [Static reflection](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0194r3.html) for a longer overview.
 You can find instructions for building Matúš's fork of Clang which implements `reflexpr`, read his documentation, and explore his `mirror` utility library [here](http://matus-chochlik.github.io/mirror/doc/html/index.html).

-Andrew Sutton and Herb Sutter submitted a paper, ["A design for static reflection"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0590r0.pdf), which introduces the reflection operator, `$`, as a way of getting object metadata out of a class, namespace, etc. (Using `$` has been argued out of favor because it is common in legacy code, particularly in code generation and template systems which are not necessarily valid C++ but produce C++ sources.)
+Andrew Sutton and Herb Sutter wrote, ["A design for static reflection"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0590r0.pdf), which introduces the reflection operator, `$`, as a way of getting object metadata out of a class, namespace, etc. (Using `$` has been argued out of favor because it is common in legacy code, particularly in code generation and template systems which are not necessarily valid C++ but produce C++ sources.)
+You can explore Andrew Sutton's Clang fork implementing the proposal [here](https://github.com/asutton/clang-reflect).

-The fundamental design difference between these two papers is whether reflection
+You don't have to read the papers to continue enjoying this blog post, because I'll just tell you the interesting bits.
+The fundamental design difference between these two papers is whether the result of the reflection operator should be a value or a type.

+TODO:

+Regardless of whether you prefer type-based metaprogramming or value-based metaprogramming...

 ## Conclusion (for now)